MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-items-to-sharepoint-features.md

      The SharePoint Project Items appear in the **Items in the Feature** list.

-## Removing SharePoint project items from a feature
+## Remove SharePoint project items from a feature

 #### To remove SharePoint items with the Feature Designer